sunnyvalechha/Kubernetes-Commands/README.md

 * Introduction and Architecture of Kubernetes
 * Difference between monolithic and microservice architecture.
-* Controllers and worker nodes their keypoints and their working pattern.
+* Controllers and worker nodes are the key points of their working pattern.
-* What is Pod and how it works.
+* What is Pod and how it works?
 * Namespaces.
 * Deployments
 * Replicasets
 * Kubernetes Services
 * Ingress
-* Cluster maintainence Drain, Cordon and Uncordon
+* Cluster maintenance Drain, Cordon, and Uncordon
-* Imparative and Declaritive commands.
+* Imparative and declarative commands.
 * Role Base Access Control (RBAC)
 * Service Accounts
 * Labels and Selectors